 Tips: Pack lightly.
 Do a trial run before taking on more than a weekend trip.
 Convince a friend to come along for company and moral support.

 A great alternative to independent cycling, especially for newbies.
 Check out rides arranged by nonprofit clubs and charities.
-They will sort out the route and accommodations, while helping with any mechanical issues.
+They will sort out the route and accommodations while helping with any mechanical issues.
 Registration fees can be incredibly low; close to what you'd spend anyway touring on your own without the planning hassle.
-How about six days riding through New York State for $250, including luggage transport, vehicle support, maps, camping spots, and more?
-That's the Great Big FANY Ride, www.fanyride.com, and it's just one of many.
+If you want to cycle in France, there are tours throughout the country such as Discover France Adventures.
+How about six days riding through New York State for $500, including luggage transport, vehicle support, maps, camping spots, and more?
+That's the Great Big FANY Ride, and it's just one of many.

 Cost: Starts from $30-50 a day.